mwrnd/notes/Alveo_U25/README.md

 #### Connect JTAG Adapter and Allow Vivado to Update Platform Cable USB II Firmware

 Connect your JTAG Adapter to the Alveo U25.
+The Alveo needs to be powered over its PCIe connection.

 ![JTAG Connected](img/AlveoU25_JTAG_Connected.jpg)